-With Windows 95 running on your PC, follow these steps to install SPM on the PC's hard drive:
+With Windows 95 running on your PC, follow these steps to install SPM on the PC's hard disk:

-- 1. Insert a backup copy of SPM in any floppy disk drive (usually the A drive). - 2.
+- 1. Insert the SPM installation disk in any floppy disk drive (usually the A drive). - 2.
 Choose one of the following two methods to install SPM:

-Method 1- Install DOS SPM with French, Spanish, or English Language:
+Method 1 - Install DOS SPM with French, Spanish, or English Language:

 - a.
-Open a DOS Window from the Windows Explorer. - b.
-At the DOS prompt, switch to the drive with the backup copy of SPM diskette (usually the A drive). - c.
-At the DOS prompt, type one of the commands shown below and press $\boxed{\text{Enter}\!\!\!\!-\!\!\!\!\!\!-}$ - instal95 or instal95 english - instal95 french - instal95 spanish in lowercase letters as shown.
-The command instal 95 may be in uppercase or lowercase letters.
+Open a DOS Window from Windows Explorer. - b.
+At the DOS prompt, switch to the drive with the SPM installation disk (usually the A drive). - c.
+At the DOS prompt, type one of the commands shown below and press Enter-

+- instal95 or instal95 english

+- instal95 french

+- instal95 spanish

 Because English is the factory-set language, instal95 and instal95 english have the same result.
-If you do use the language argument (english, french or spanish), you must type it
+If you do use the language argument (english, french, or spanish), you must type it in lowercase letters as shown.
+The command instal95 may be in uppercase or lowercase letters.

-Method 2- Install DOS SPM with French, Spanish, or English Language:
+Method 2 - Install DOS SPM with French, Spanish, or English Language:

 - a.
-From the Windows Explorer, select the floppy drive that contains the backup copy of SPM diskette. - b.
-Select and run Instal95 (either by double clicking on the file name or single clicking on the file name and using the menu choice File:Open). - 3.
-After you start DOS SPM installation using either method, the following message appears:
+From the Windows Explorer, select the floppy drive that contains the backup copy of the SPM disk. - b.
+Select and run Instal95 (either by double-clicking on the file name or single-clicking on the file name and using the menu choice File:Open). - 3.
+After you start the DOS SPM installation using either method, the following message appears: